Are you interested in our solutions? Then write us a message. Our sales team will be happy to help you.

 In future, vehicles will be defined by an intelligent combination of electronics and software, and they will be connected with the driver, their surroundings, and with one another.
 Bosch is embracing this development and is driving it forward by making use of the paradigm shift in the electric/electronic architecture – away from a domain-specific E/E architecture and toward a vehicle-centralized, zone-oriented E/E architecture.
 This type of architecture uses only a few immensely powerful cross-domain vehicle computers in combination with zone ECUs.
 Besides resulting in synergies, this approach also offers numerous opportunities to optimize the electronic systems and to get new innovations onto the roads.

-The vehicle computer for assisted and automated driving (DASy) collects data from the driver assistance sensors, uses this information to create a precise 360° model of the vehicle’s surroundings, and calculates highly complex functional algorithms to provide safe vehicle behavior and performance.
+The ADAS integration platform collects data collects data from the driver assistance sensors, uses this information to create a precise 360° model of the vehicle’s surroundings, and calculates highly complex functional algorithms to provide safe vehicle behavior and performance.

 Learn moreThe cockpit integration platform from Bosch combines cockpit functions from different areas in a single system on a chip (SoC).
 The computational functions of the up to now separate infotainment and instrumentation domains as well as other functions are consolidated on a single processor.